-Maria is a Liveryman in the Worshipful Company of Glass Sellers of London and has served as a Court Assistant.
-She is a business and marketing strategist with experience in corporate and B2B communications, market due diligence and business transformation.
+Maria is a Liveryman and Court Assistant in the Worshipful Company of Glass Sellers of London.
+She is one of the founding directors of Management Consultancy, Clevercoms.
+Maria is a business and marketing strategist with experience in corporate and B2B communications, market due diligence and business transformation.
 Maria is a Member of the Chartered Institute of Public Relations with Accredited PR Practitioner status and is part of the Global Board Ready Women initiative.
-She is a Trustee of the Worshipful Company of Glass Sellers Charity.

 Prof Animesh Jha – Academic Lead

 Animesh is Professor of Materials Science and Group Leader of Photonic Materials & Devices Research in IMR at the University of Leeds.
 His areas of interest include processing of rare-earth doped glass, glass ceramics, thin films via pulsed laser deposition, optical fibre engineering for lasers, sensors and amplifiers and materials engineering for optical integration.
 Animesh leads on the initiative to establish Glass Futures as an industrial hub.

 Research and Innovation Development Manager High Value Engineering University of Leeds

 John’s role is to foster collaboration between external organisations and the University of Leeds in the area of High Value Engineering.
 This includes chemical processing, computational fluid dynamics, materials and environmental engineering, and nanotechnology.
 John leads on developing mutually beneficial partnerships between glass industry players and the University partners.

 Head of Glass Sector, Siemens UK & Ireland